-Deep breathing, relaxation, and slow, gentle movements are the primary elements of tai chi, a Chinese martial art that is gentler than most forms of yoga.
+Tai chi is a Chinese martial art that is gentler than most forms of yoga.
+Deep breathing, relaxation, and slow, gentle movements are the primary elements of tai chi.
 It is usually performed as an ordered set of slow, elegant motions that promote balance through thoughtful consideration of movement and heightening of body awareness.

 True to its Buddhist roots, tai chi seeks to:

 develop balance of the mind and the body

 Recent clinical studies have confirmed that tai chi produces measurable benefits in improving balance, lowering blood pressure and improving cardiovascular health.
 None of these studies involved people with MS, however.
 Make sure you talk to your health care provider before you begin tai chi or any exercise program.

 Visit the American Tai Chi & Qigong Association, which lists many centers and instructors nationwide.

 Local community centers, recreation departments and many fitness clubs may also offer classes.
 The philosophy that guides tai chi leads instructors to be willing to adapt the discipline to individual needs.
 Be sure to talk with the instructor privately about your MS before starting any class.